vetchium/spec/vetchium.md

 ## Federated Setup
 All the above portals that we mentioned all belong to a single tenant.
 Within a single instance, multiple users and employers and agencies will be able to register and use.
 All their data will be saved on a single geographical location, such as EuropeanUnion or India.
 We will have a federated setup of multiple regions/tenants.
-The Admins of two Vetchium instances should be able to mutually verify their instances via some APIs and connect them.
+The Admins of two Vetchium instances can connect them by registering the other instance's base API URL in their admin settings.
+The systems will then perform a handshake to verify the connection and establish trust.
 Each User will belong to a single tenant.
 But each user will be able to follow users and organizations from other instances.
 A single Organization can have different SubOrgs belonging to two different tenants.

 ### Data Constraints on the Federated Setup
 All Posts and IncognitoPosts written by a HubUser will be saved on the Tenant where the HubUser account exists.